tstatler/doctools/guides/node/config/README.md

 **Required.**

-Use the `name` field to specify the name of app.
+Use the `name` field to specify the name of the application.
 An app's name must be unique across all apps of a user or organization.
 It will be used to ID the app when publishing/unpublishing to the cloud, or setup the app through CLI commands.